ninetofivedev/touchscreen-fix-for-matebook14-linux/README.md

 <a name="intro"></a>
 ## Introduction

-These instructions are intended for anyone who wants to have a permanently functioning touchscreen under Linux Mint on a Huawei Matebook 14 from 2025.
+These instructions are intended for anyone who wants to have a permanently functioning touchscreen under Linux on a Huawei Matebook 14 from 2025.
-I have tested it on my own device and can verify that it works on devices with the specific model number FLMH-X.
+I have tested it on my own device and can verify that it works with LinuxMint, Manjaro and ZorinOS on devices with the specific model number FLMH-X.

 ## Background